KyleBanks/depth/README.md

 ### Command-Line

-Simply execute `depth` with one or more package names to visualize:
+Simply execute `depth` with one or more package names to visualize.
+You can use the fully qualified import path of the package, like so:

 ```sh
 $ depth github.com/KyleBanks/depth/cmd/depth